eli0shin/firebase-framework/readme.md

 | schedule       | false    | Array   | cloud schedules that will trigger functions within this service (see schedule below)                                                       |
 | keepAlive      | false    | boolean | whether a scheduled function should be set up that will trigger the http function (routes) every 5 minutes to prevent cold starts\*        |

-- Though billing is required, you can expect the overall cost to be manageable, as each Cloud Scheduler job costs \$0.10 (USD) per month, and there is an allowance of three free jobs per Google account.
-(As of the time of writing)
+\* Though billing is required, you can expect the overall cost to be manageable, as each Cloud Scheduler job costs \$0.10 (USD) per month, and there is an allowance of three free jobs per Google account (as of the time of writing). \* The keepAlive feature adds a route to the service at '/heartbeat'.
+This will not conflict with wildcard routes in the service but would conflict with a route named the same.

 #### Routes